eknud/review_assignment/README.md

 Randomly assigning unbiased reviewers to transfer applications.

+Note (2014, Eric Knudsen): This forked software has been modified slightly from its original form.

 This software is released under the MIT License (below).
 Enjoy!

 The MIT License (MIT)